 - In the worst cases, our eye surgeon may recommend transplantation.
 This cornea surgery can restore vision lost to corneal abrasions.

-Bring Your Corneal Problem to Texas Eye Surgeons
+Corneal Problem?
+Call Texas Eye Surgeons